IBM-Cloud/observability-teams/modules/vpc/README.md

       resources_prefix = "<used_to_prefix_resources>"

-      generation = 1
     ```

-> Note: By default the template expects the VPC to be created in VPC generation 1, if you are creating the cluster in the VPC generation 2 infrastructure set the `generation` variable to *2*.

 6. Execute terraform plan by specifying the location of variable files, state and plan file:
     ```sh